About This Chapter

 12. Influences on Health: Social, Cultural & Environmental

 Have you ever noticed that even though you have a healthy lifestyle, sometimes your surroundings have a big effect on your health outcomes?
 Learn about how social norms, cultural beliefs, and environmental conditions can impact our health.

 The amount of toxic chemicals and pollutants that have settled in a human body over the course of a lifetime is known as the body burden.
 This lesson is about body burden, the chemicals found, and the testing that is done.

 14. Dorsal Body Cavity: Definition, Organs & Membranes

 The dorsal cavity of the body is simpler than the ventral, but still detailed.
 We will discuss the dorsal cavity by looking at the organs, divisions, and membranes that make up this cavity.

 15. Ventral Body Cavity: Definition, Subdivisions & Organs

-Studying the body can be very overwhelming when it is viewed as a whole.
+Studying the body can be overwhelming when it's viewed as a whole.
 This lesson zooms in a bit to focus on the ventral cavity, its divisions, subdivisions, and the organs it contains.